jhudsl/OTTR_Template/getting_started.md

 ### Adding logo

-Currently the logos are saved within the images directory of the resources directory.
-The `_output.yml` file adds this as image above the table of contents when the content is rendered with `bookdown`.
+Logos for the table of contents are added with the  `_output.yml` file.
+This adds this an image above the table of contents when the content is rendered with `bookdown`.

-**Please replace the URL in the last line of code for the `_output.yml` file with the URL for the GitHub repo for your course.** This will allow people to more easily find how out how you created your course.
+**Please replace the URL in the line 13 of code for the `_output.yml` file with the URL for the GitHub repo for your course.** This will allow people to more easily find how out how you created your course.
 Otherwise, they will be directed to this template.

+If you are creating an ITCR course for [ITN](https://www.itcrtraining.org/) then delete the `_output.yml` file and rename the `_output-itcr.yml` to be `_output.yml`.
+Please modify the lines that link to the http://jhudatascience.org/ with your own website and logo if you are not part of the [jhuDaSL](http://jhudatascience.org/) .
+Again also replace the URL in line 13 for your repository.

+If you wish to create a project specific DaSL bookdown with a different color scheme, the font colors can also be modified in the `assets/style.css` file.

 ## Setting Up Images and Graphics